Scientific name: Lycorma delicatula

 Is It Here Yet?

 No, but spotted lanternfly is in the eastern United States.
 It was introduced into South Korea, Japan, and the United States.
 It was found first in North America in Pennsylvania in 2014.
-The insect was able to quickly spread throughout the state, and since has been detected in Delaware, New Jersey, New York, and Virginia.
+The insect was able to quickly spread throughout the state, and since has been detected in fourteen states in the eastern and central part of the country.

 Why Should I Care?

 Spotted lanternflies feed on a wide variety of plants, including apples, cherries, grapes, hops, plums, walnut, and many more species.
 High infestations in Pennsylvania have resulted in the death of well-established grape vines.
 Large populations also generate enormous amounts of honeydew excretions, which can cover plants and promote the growth of molds and attract other insects.